MicrosoftDocs/power-automate-docs/flow-docs/parallel-modern-approvals.md

 ## Name and save your flow

-1. Provide a name for your flow, and then select **Save** icon to save the work we've done so far.
+1. Provide a name for your flow, and then select the **Save** icon to save the work we've done so far.

    ![save flow](./media/parallel-modern-approvals/save.png)